wp-plugins/dynamic-widgets/trunk/readme.txt

 == Changelog ==

+= Version 1.1.1 =
+* Bugfix for unexpected default option values when using role options.

 = Version 1.1 =
 * Added support for widget display settings based on role, including not logged in (anonymous) users.